Office Safety Procedures

 In accordance with OSHA guidelines, we test our sterilization equipment every week.
 We take extra steps to ensure our sterilization process is hospital grade, by sending our sterilization test out to The Ohio State University College of Dentistry Sterilization Monitoring Service.
 After testing, OSU sends a report or clean bill of health.
 This extra step in our process ensures that we are working at a hospital standard level of sterilization.
 To date, we have passed 100% of our tests.

-We want to reassure all of our patients that you are safe when you visit our dental office during and after COVID-19.
 Our safety and sterilization protocols are just one example of our goal to protect each and every GCCD family member.
 We will continue to do everything possible and reasonable to ensure the most comfortable environment while upholding the strictest of safety precautions.
+Please contact us at any time with comments or concerns